EncinasBartos/TBarrier/TBarrier/3D/demos/AdvectiveBarriers/PoincareMap3D/readme.txt

 References:

-[1] Oettinger, D., & Haller, G. (2016).
-An autonomous dynamical system captures all LCSs in three-dimensional unsteady flows.
-Chaos: An Interdisciplinary Journal of Nonlinear Science, 26(10), 103111.
+[1] Notebook 2.2. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.

-[2] Notebook 2.2.2. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.
+[2] Link to YouTube Tutorial: https://youtu.be/P9ZWlaQGnRI